thepirat000/Snipping-Ocr/README.md

 #### A simple Snipping tool for Windows with OCR capabilities using [Tesseract](https://github.com/tesseract-ocr/tesseract)

+# NOTE

+This is just an example application for which I do not give support.
+You are free to copy/paste the code.
+Do not expect bugs/issues to be corrected.

 How to use:

 ##### 1 - Start the application that will start as a systray icon.